Places to visit in Thailand

-Bangkok doesn’t need much in the way of introduction and this is where almost any trip to Thailand will start.
+Bangkok doesn’t need much in the way of introduction; this is where almost any trip to Thailand will start.
 It may be a cliché to describe an Asian city as a bustling mixture of ancient and modern, but this is just so apt in Bangkok.
-There are sleek commercial districts with gleaming sky scrapers and vast shopping malls, but right next to these are the narrow residential sois (alleyways) dotted with tiny Buddhist temples where locals come to make offerings and light incense.
-There may be a Starbucks on the corner but down in the alleyway there will be a woman with a primus stove and a large wok frying up a delicious plate of noodles which you can enjoy on miniature stools right on the street.
+There are sleek commercial districts with gleaming sky scrapers and vast shopping malls.
+However, just next to these are the narrow residential sois (alleyways) dotted with tiny Buddhist temples where locals come to make offerings and light incense.
+There may be a Starbucks on the corner but down in the alleyway there will be a woman with a primus stove and a large wok.
+Stop for a moment and she will fry up a delicious plate of noodles which you can enjoy on miniature stools right on the street.

-The Grand Palace is one of Bangkok’s finest buildings, a treasure trove of palaces and temples beautifully painted in red and gilt, and large golden Buddhas.
-This is a must on any visit to Thailand but the children will also enjoy a long-tail boat ride on the Chao Phraya river, leaving the hustle and bustle behind to navigate down the quiet narrow residential waterways where people live right on the river.
-These areas are also perfect to explore on two wheels as once you get off the main roads there is very little traffic and you can see a side of Bangkok that very few visitors manage to uncover.
+The Grand Palace is one of Bangkok’s finest buildings.
+It’s a treasure trove of palaces and temples beautifully painted in red and gilt with large golden Buddhas.
+This is a must on any visit to Thailand.
+The children will also enjoy a long-tail boat ride on the Chao Phraya river, leaving the hustle and bustle behind.
+In a ‘longtail boat’ you will navigate down the quiet narrow residential waterways where people live right on the river.
+These areas are also perfect to explore on two wheels as once you get off the main roads there is very little traffic.
+In each case you will see a side of Bangkok that very few visitors manage to uncover.

 About three hours west of Bangkok is Kanchanaburi, a great stop on any family itinerary.
-The area is famous for its historical WW2 significance (as the site of the Death Railway, built by allied POWs to link Bangkok to Burma).
-However it is also home to some of central Thailand’s most picturesque scenery with meandering rivers, fields of sugar cane, jungle-clad mountains and cascading waterfalls.
+The area is famous for its historical WW2 significance as the site of the Death Railway.
+This was built by allied POWs to link Bangkok to Burma.
+However the area it is also home to some of central Thailand’s most picturesque scenery.
+Here you can enjoy meandering rivers, fields of sugar cane, jungle-clad mountains and cascading waterfalls.

-Children will love staying in floating rafthouses right on the river (see our accommodation section for details), and you can spend a couple of very enjoyable days exploring the area.
-History buffs will love taking the train over the Bridge over the River Kwai and visiting the WW2 cemetaries where many children are absorbed by the individual epitaphs carved on each gravestone.
-There is also an excellent (child friendly) museum where you can learn more about the experience of the POWs during the war. links to where to stay
+Children will love staying a night or two in floating rafthouses right on the river (see our accommodation section for details), allowing ample time to explore the area.
+History buffs will love taking the train over the Bridge over the River Kwai and visiting the WW2 cemetaries.
+Here many children are absorbed by the individual epitaphs carved on each gravestone.
+There is also an excellent (child friendly) museum where you can learn more about the experience of the POWs during the war.

-Adventure enthusiasts will love a canoe trip down the River Kwai or a visit to the Erawan Waterfalls where you can climb up to a series of turquoise pools and swim… if you don’t mind the tiny fish nibbling at your feet!
-You can spend a day at Elephant’s World, one of the few very responsibly run elephant centres in Thailand.
-Here you will help to look after the animals and bathe them in the river.
+Adventure enthusiasts will love a canoe trip down the River Kwai or a visit to the Erawan Waterfalls.
+Here you can climb up to a series of turquoise pools and swim… if you don’t mind the tiny fish nibbling at your feet!
+You can also spend a day at Elephant’s World, one of the few very responsibly run elephant centres in Thailand.
+Spend the day helping to look after the animals and bathe them in the river.
 Or perhaps take a cookery class and learn to recreate some of the mouth-watering dishes that you will have been tasting during your trip.

-Just outside the centre of the city is the exquisite hill-top temple of Doi Suthep which offers sublime views over the city and the mountains beyond.
-From here there are wonderful quiet wooded trails that you can explore on foot or perhaps take a bike and cycle out to some remote ancient ruins where there are very few other visitors.
+Just outside the centre of the city is the exquisite hill-top temple of Doi Suthep.
+This offers sublime views over the city and the mountains beyond.
+From here there are wonderful quiet wooded trails that you can explore on foot.
+Another option is to take a bike ride to a series of remote ancient ruins where there are very few other visitors.

-There is also a wonderfully run elephant centre just outside the city (one of the few well-run establishments in Thailand) where you can spend a day (or longer) helping to look after the elephants, feeding them and helping to bathe them in the river.
+There is also a wonderfully run elephant centre just outside the city.
+This is one of the few well-run establishments in Thailand.
+You can spend a day (or longer) helping to look after the elephants, feeding them and helping to bathe them in the river.

 Another fabulous family option is to go zip-lining.
-You first head deep into the mountains outside Chiang Mai where you will climb up into the jungle canopy and soar between the trees on zip-lines.
+You first head deep into the mountains outside Chiang Mai where you will climb up into the jungle canopy.
+Then strap yourselves in and soar between the trees on zip-lines!

-Ayuthaya was Thailand’s capital more than 700 years ago and was famous throughout the world for its ornate golden palaces and gleaming temples.
-Although it was comprehensively sacked by marauding Burmese in the 1700s many tantalising glimpses of its ancient wonders remain and this is a UNESCO World Heritage Site.
+Ayuthaya was Thailand’s capital more than 700 years ago.
+It was famous throughout the world for its ornate golden palaces and gleaming temples.
+Although it was comprehensively sacked by marauding Burmese in the 1700s many tantalising glimpses of its ancient wonders remain.
+This is a UNESCO World Heritage Site.
 Younger children will enjoy taking a long-tail boat to the temples and then playing a game of hide and seek in the huge temple park.
 Clamber over the ruins and seek out the carved stone faces hidden in the tree roots.
 Older children will enjoy exploring by bike as the ruins are quite spread out but connected by quiet roads with little traffic and no hills.

-If you spend an evening here, make sure that you head to the lively night market where you can fill yourselves up on delicious plates of fried calamari, spicy noodles, freshly barbequed kebabs and steaming corn on the cob.
+If you spend an evening here, make sure that you head to the lively night market.
+Here you can fill yourselves up on delicious plates of fried calamari, spicy noodles, freshly barbequed kebabs and steaming corn on the cob.

 There are so many different beach resorts in Thailand that it can be difficult to know which to choose.
 The main thing to consider is the time of year that you are travelling.
 From May to October the east coast beaches are more likely to have good weather.
 These include Koh Samui, Koh Pha Ngan and Koh Tao, three islands off the south east coast.

-From November to April it is probably sensible to head for the west coast, which is home to well known resorts like Krabi and Phuket as well as quieter islands such as Koh Lanta.
-This area is also home to Koh Jum, a love it / hate it island that is extremely quiet and offers the closest you will find to a Robinson Crusoe style experience in Thailand.
+From November to April it is probably sensible to head for the west coast.
+This is home to well known resorts like Krabi and Phuket as well as quieter islands such as Koh Lanta.
+This area is also home to Koh Jum, a love it / hate it island that is extremely quiet.
+This offers the closest you will find to a Robinson Crusoe style experience in Thailand.

 Koh Samet is another good choice, as it offers fairly good weather all year round and is not too far from Bangkok.

-Generally it is easiest for us to discuss exactly what it is that you are looking for (luxury, water sports, solitude, basic beach shack) and we can then suggest a beach and hotel accordingly.
+Generally it is easiest for us to chat with you to find out exactly what it is that you are looking for (luxury, water sports, solitude, basic beach shack).
+We can then suggest a beach and hotel accordingly.

 Chiang Rai and the Tribal North